Data Center Infrastructure: The Overlooked Cyber-physical Attack Surface Beneath the Cloud

 Cybersecurity Regulatory Compliance for Critical Infrastructure

-Data centers are now formally classified or regulated as critical infrastructure/critical national infrastructure (CNI) across most major economies.
-Cybersecurity oversight and regulations are common everywhere that data centers are common.
+Data centers are now formally classified or regulated as critical infrastructure, or critical national infrastructure (CNI), across most major economies.
+Wherever data centers cluster, cybersecurity oversight follows.

 A Holistic Approach to Data Center Cybersecurity